SAP/cloud-rest-api-client/README.md

 We welcome any exchange and collaboration with individuals and organizations interested in the use, support and extension of the library.

 # License

-Copyright (c) 2019 SAP SE or an SAP affiliate company.
+Copyright © 2017-2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE file](/LICENSE.txt)
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](LICENSES/Apache-2.0.txt).